It Ain't Half Hot Mum: Accusations of racism and homophobia

-"It is without doubt the funniest series that David Croft and I wrote.
-Of course, it is also the show that we're not allowed to talk about any more," said Jimmy Perry to Guardian journalist Stuart Jeffries in 2003, who reported "it's regarded as a racist show, and banished to the televisual margin that is UK Gold".
-In the opinion of journalist Neil Clark in a profile of Perry written for The Daily Telegraph a decade later it "appears to have fallen victim to political correctness".
+Perry told Guardian journalist Stuart Jeffries in 2003, "It is without doubt the funniest series that David Croft and I wrote.
+Of course, it is also the show that we're not allowed to talk about any more."
+Jeffries reported, "It's regarded as a racist show, and banished to the televisual margin that is UK Gold".
+In the opinion of journalist Neil Clark, for a profile of Perry written for The Daily Telegraph a decade later, it "appears to have fallen victim to political correctness".
 Clark maintains the show is a classic of the sitcom genre.

 The casting of the white actor Michael Bates as the Indian bearer Rangi Ram has been described as an example of blackface.
-Jimmy Perry rejected the claim that Bates "blacked-up", saying "all he wore was a light tan", in the 2013 Daily Telegraph interview.
+In the 2013 Daily Telegraph interview, Perry rejected the accusation that Bates "blacked-up", saying "all he wore was a light tan".
 David West Brown wrote, in English and Empire, that the case for Bates' character rests on an assumption that his "dramatic and social functions are not derogatorily comic in the way that depictions of African diaspora identities are" in a series like The Black and White Minstrel Show.
 The BBC website article about the series describes Bates as having "blacked up".
 The show's creators had been aware of the issues around the casting of a white actor wearing darkening makeup to play one of the Indian characters, but went ahead owing to the creators' belief that there was a lack of suitable Indian actors at the time.
-Jimmy Perry in his 2013 Daily Telegraph interview defended the casting, commenting that Bates, who was born in India to English parents, "spoke fluent Urdu, and was a captain in the Gurkhas".
+In his 2013 Daily Telegraph interview, Perry defended the casting, commenting that Bates, who was born in India to English parents, "spoke fluent Urdu, and was a captain in the Gurkhas".
 Comedian and actor Sanjeev Bhaskar, who is of Indian ethnicity, stated in a 2010 interview: "I've always felt that the criticism of him was too simplistic.
 Michael Bates was a very funny actor ... and had great comic timing.
 Rather than race it was really about the class differences between the officer toffs and the sergeant major.
 [Bates's character] Randhi was like Bilko, he had the quick lines and I never felt that he was taking the mickey out of Indians."